-As of June 30, 2023, our contractual obligations consist of facilities lease payments totaling \$0.1 million through October 31, 2023.
-In June 2023, the Company entered into three lease agreements which are expected to commence in August 2023, January 2024 and February 2024.
+As of June 30, 2024, our contractual obligations consist of facilities lease payments totaling \$5.2 million, with \$1.9 million expected to be paid within the next 12 months.
 See "Operating Leases" in Note 5 to our unaudited interim condensed consolidated financial statements for additional information.

-Critical Accounting Policies and Significant Judgments and Estimates
+Critical Accounting Policies